muratk3n/thirdwave/en/README.md

-Important - UAE & France will participate for the 1st time in the Multinational Military Exercise Medusa-10 alongside with Egypt, Cyprus & Greece
+Important - UAE & France will participate for the 1st time in the Multinational Military Exercise Medusa-10 alongside with Egypt, Cyprus & Greece.
 The Exercise is scheduled to be conducted this year in the period between Nov.
 30-Dec.
 6 off Egypt's Alexandria coast"

 [Link](https://twitter.com/mahmouedgamal44/status/1332659583828037632)